 Nothing infuriates me more than stale coffee.
 It's not only the fact that it doesn't taste as good as it should but, even more so, that those poor beans used to be fresh, happy and delicious.
 Now, they are bitter, sad and flavourless.
 Why? – Because you've wasted them.

-As I've always said, coffee is a gift from the gods and should be treated with the love and respect that it deserves.
+As I've always said, coffee is a gift from the gods and should be treated with the love and respect it deserves.

-I know that I may sometimes come across as a bit of a zealous person, and trust me this can be very true, although this trait only comes out in certain situations.
-These situations are limited to the four topics which I call the “Four F‘s” – Fine food, Fine wine, Fine whisky and Fine coffee.
+I know that I may sometimes come across as a bit of a zealous person, and trust me, this can be very true, although this trait only comes out in certain situations.
+These situations are limited to the four topics I call the “Four F‘s” – Fine food, Fine wine, Fine whisky and Fine coffee.

 How To Store Ground Coffee

 There is much more to great coffee than one might think; each element and every stage of the ‘coffee-bean lifecycle', if you will, is as important as the last.
 From the cultivation and roasting of the bean to the proper brewing and serving techniques, one of the lesser talked about and arguably most important factors would be storage.
 Proper storing techniques will ensure that you enjoy your cup of coffee as intended by the hardworking farmers who sowed the sacred lands on which our favourite beans were grown.
 Here is my guide on how to store ground coffee.